ilous12/Apprtc-swift/README.md

-# Apprtc-swift
+# Apprtc-swift (for WebRTC)
 Apprtc code written in Swift 2 with Video Mute, Audio Mute, Rotation support.
-Refer to [my blog](https://mobilitysolutionsexpert.wordpress.com/) for more details
+Send to email for more details

 ## Instruction
 1. Either run app in 2 devices or run app in one device and open http://apprtc.appspot.com/